Why is this important?

 Is there a penalty if you cancel the contract?

 Check the details of the contract before you switch to make sure it meets your needs.
 Make sure you're clear about how much you'll be paying and how easily you can cancel the agreement.
 If it's a fixed or capped price contract, you may be charged if you want to cancel it before it expires.

 Is there a standing charge?

 The standing charge is a fixed amount you have to pay for each day you are connected to a gas or electricity network, regardless of what you use.
-Generally, a contract without a standing charge will have higher unit prices for the gas and electricity you use.
-A contract with a standing charge is likely to have slightly lower prices for the gas and electricity you use.
+Ofgem has stated that all tariffs must now include a standing charge, although suppliers could in theory have a standing charge of £0.
+A low standing charge is likely to be more beneficial if you use very little energy.

 What are the payment options?

 Check how you can make payments.
 Options usually include: